manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Implement_WIP.md

 ### Task 2 – Use Windows Information Protection

-In this exercise you will enroll your LON-CL2 device to Azure AD.
+In this exercise you will enroll your Lab VM device to Azure AD.
 You will then test the WIP policy that you created in the prior task by creating a work document and then copy and pasting from it to a personal location.
 This will test the WIP protection feature that prevents copy and pasting between a protected Word document and an untrusted website in your Edge browser.
-Since the WIP policy that you created was assigned to the WIP Users group, you must switch to LON-CL2 and create the document while signed in as Joni Sherman, who is a member of this group.
+Since the WIP policy that you created was assigned to the WIP Users group, you must switch to Lab VM and create the document while signed in as Joni Sherman, who is a member of this group.

-1. Switch to the **Firefox Browser**, where you should still be logged into **Outlook on the Web** as **Joni Sherman**.
+1. Switch to the **Chrome Browser**, where you should still be logged into **Outlook on the Web** as **Joni Sherman**.
 If not login with  **JoniS@xxxxxZZZZZZ.onmicrosoft.com** and password **Pa55w.rd**.

 2. Minimize your **Firefox** browser.